sql tutorial

 West San Diego

-and we want to use a subquery to find the sales of all stores in the West region.
-To do so, we use the following SQL statement:
+To use a subquery to find the sales of all stores in the West region, we use the following SQL statement:

 Result: